 In the past two decades, the primary perpetrators of organized, armed political violence on the African continent changed.
 Organized armed conflict in Africa is now mainly perpetuated by political militias and government forces

 The rate of violence against civilians increased for the second year in a row in 2016 but the rate of reported civilian fatalities decreased to their lowest levels since 2002.
 Just over 8,050 civilian fatalities were reported.

-Somalia, Sudan, Libya, Nigeria, Egypt, and South Sudan are the most violent (see Figure 1) and deadliest states (see Figure 2) across Africa, at present.
-The levels of violence these different states experience reflect the diversity of the security challenges facing countries across the African continent.
+Somalia, Sudan, Burundi, South Sudan, Nigeria and Libya are the most violent states and Somalia, Nigeria, Sudan, South Sudan, Libya and Ethiopia are the deadliest states across Africa, at present.
+The levels of violence these different states experience reflect the diversity of the security challenges facing countries across Africa.

-The most active and deadliest conflict actors can be categorized into two camps.
-Somalia is home to the 3 most active conflict actors in Africa: Al Shabaab, military forces, and unidentified armed groups (UAGs).
-Nigeria is home to the 3 deadliest conflict actors in Africa (in terms of civilian targeting): Boko Haram, UAGs, & the Fulani ethnic militia.
+Somalia continues to be home to the three most active conflict actors in Africa: Al Shabaab, the military forces of Somalia, and unidentified armed groups (UAGs).
+Nigeria and Ethiopia are home to the three deadliest conflict actors in Africa.